A Roman settlement discovered in Huntingdonshire has been given protection status after it was discovered on land earmarked for a proposed solar farm.

 A geophysical survey was later conducted, as the settlement sits on land that is proposed to be used in the East Park Energy solar and storage development.

-East Park Energy will be, if approved, a mass solar farm project that extends from Pertenhall to Eaton Socon that is divided up into four sites.
-Site C proposes to use land in Great Staughton.
+East Park Energy, the company behind the solar farm plans, have revealed the project extends from Pertenhall to Eaton Socon and divided into four sites.
+Site C proposes to use land at Great Staughton.

 The firm behind East Park Energy, Brockwell Storage and Solar, have recognised the historic importance of this Roman settlement, and have amended its plans to reflect this.